 As a juncture of two interstate highways, the north-south New York State Thruway and east-west Interstate 84, Newburgh became a crossroads of drug traffic among New York City, Upstate New York and New England.

 I was happy to stop here as I drove on Interstate 84 over the Hudson River.
-It was raining hard and I was ready to raise some beer and watch Matt Ryan connect to Julio Jones for in the red zone.
+It was raining hard and I was ready to raise some beer and watch Matt Ryan connect to Julio Jones in the red zone.

 Whoo’s Bar & Grill down the road from Stewart Air National Guard was where to go.
-With a name like Whoo’s and an owl with green, googly eyes, who wouldn’t stop here?
+With a name like Whoo’s and an alert owl with green, googly eyes, who wouldn’t stop here?